-Overall, it is estimated that the change in soil organic carbon for East Field on your farm in 2011 was a net release of approximately 532.2 kg of carbon per hectare per year.
+Overall, it is estimated that the change in soil organic carbon for Field 1 on your farm in 2011 was a net sequestration into the soil of approximately 388.5 kg of carbon per hectare per year.
 By comparison, the Alberta average is a net sequestration of 62 kg C/ha/year and the Western Canadian average is a sequestration of 86 kg C/ha/year.

-It is estimated that 532.2kg of carbon per hectare was released in 2011 due to your having broken grassland in 2011.
+Removing fallow from the rotation on Field 1 in 2001 is resulting in a net sequestration of 300.2 kg of carbon per hectare in 2011.
+It is estimated that 88.3 kg carbon was sequestered per hectare in 2011 due to your change from conventional to zero till in 2001.
 The biggest increase in carbon sequestration is during the first few years after adopting conservation tillage or reduced fallowing, since the system reaches a new equilibrium after about 20 years.
-This should be kept in mind when interpreting the Soil Release indicator.
+This should be kept in mind when interpreting the Soil Carbon Release indicator.